MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Object_Creation.md

    18 Method
 ```

-For more information about the extended type system, see [about_Types.ps1xml](about_Types.ps1xml.md).
+For more information about the Extended Type System, see [about_Types.ps1xml](about_Types.ps1xml.md).

 ## System.Activator class